 Royal Grammar School

-Working Hours: The core working hours will be 37.5 hours per week, Monday to Friday, 8.30am until 4.30pm (7.5 hours per day) with a 30-minute unpaid lunch break, however, there may be occasions where the employee is required to be flexible regarding start/end times.
-The Audio-Visual Technician will be required to work on evenings and on weekends, as and when required, to support the key events and performances in the school calendar.
+Working Hours: Working hours will be 37.5 hours per week, Monday to Friday all year round, normally 8.30am until 4.30pm with a 30-minute unpaid lunch break.
+There may be occasions where the employee is required to be flexible with the start and/or finish time to meet school and IDT requirements at key times during the school year. (+ additional days for staff training- see job information pack)

 Royal Grammar School